vndee/vitamin-em-ilk/README.md

-Efforless toolkit for Vietnamese reviews tagging and extraction.
+Efforless toolkit for Vietnamese review tagging and extraction.